caiques121/Portifolio/similaridade/README.md

 # Similarities

-This project aims to help in situations where it is necessary to find the similarity (In %) between string values ​​between two dataframes.
+This project aims to help in situations where it is necessary to find the similarity (In %) in string values, ​​between two dataframes.

 ## Reference